lgw2/lgw2.github.io/_teaching/csci246-spring-2023/syllabus.md

 information will be posted on this website or on the Discord server; D2L will be used *only* for grading.

+In an ideal world, your participation in this course would look like this:
+* Before lecture, skim the recommended reading (about 15 minutes per lecture).
+* Attend lecture, taking notes and asking questions as you have them (about 50 minutes per lecture).
+* Do the drills on D2L each week to get independent practice with vocabulary, notation, and high-level concepts (20-60 minutes per week).
+* Complete the homework assignments to get independent practice developing proofs and writing them up clearly (4-15 hours each, about every two weeks).
+* Reference the textbook, lecture notes, and lecture videos, and attend instructor office hours, use tutoring services, or visit the CS Success center as needed.

 ## Course Resources

 ### Textbook